01 of 09

 Sleighs for Model Horse Winter Scenes

-Sleighs make a good starting vehicle for crafts people who love model horses.
+Sleighs make a good starting vehicle for crafty people who love model horses and miniatures.
 The runners on sleighs avoid creating or buying wheels, which can be tricky to make and difficult to find in the proper scale.
 Breyer released several Traditional scale sleigh vehicles as part of their Holiday Horse line; at least two were released, one with a dappled gray pony and another circa 1990 with a flocked horse as a special run model.

-Bill Duncan said of sleighs, Sleighs are vehicles designed to slide on snow or ice and transport passengers or cargo.
+Bill Duncan said of sleighs; Sleighs are vehicles designed to slide on snow or ice and transport passengers or cargo.
 Most often drawn by well-trained horses, some are known to be pulled by reindeer, and occasionally hearty dogs.
 Sleighs vary in style from utilitarian to elegant.
 The type of horse and harness used would depend on the style of sleigh.
-Lighter, finer harness would be used for the most elegant sleighs.
+A lighter, finer harness would be used for the most elegant sleighs.
 The swan sleigh pictured is one of the more elegant sleighs.

 If you collect model dogs, such as the Breyer or Schleich dogs, consider an unusual entry consisting of a dog sleigh!
 Another entry may be to recreate the White Witch's sleigh from the Narnia books and movies.
 Use your imagination and read the tips for setting up a winter diorama to create the ultimate sleigh harness scene.Continue to 6 of 9 below.